Snapkg/websockets/README.md

 * **Testing/QA**

-  - Testing Snapkg and it's package is one way to ensure a smooth experience for end-users.
+  - Testing Snapkg and it's packages is one way to ensure a smooth experience for end-users.
   - Issues should be reported in the issue tracker.